The Academic Program

 Russian Studies Major

 The Russian Studies major prepares students for meaningful personal and professional interactions with Russian speakers all over the globe.
-Russian majors achieve advanced fluency in of the world's most widely spoken languages, and gain a profound understanding of Russian culture as well as the historical and political contexts in which it has developed.
+Russian majors achieve advanced fluency in one of the world's most widely spoken languages, and gain a profound understanding of Russian culture as well as the historical and political contexts in which it has developed.

 A major in Russian Studies consists of 44 credits, distributed as follows: